-SQL is not only for tech nerds, SQL is a programming language that every human on the planet should learn.
+It is not only for tech nerds, SQL is a programming language that every human on the planet should learn.
 Why?
-Because SQL is a simple, easily learned language, that can be used to search through large amounts of data.
+SQL is a simple, easily learned language.
+It is used to search through large amounts of data.
 Think of SQL as being like Google search for a database.
 You can use SQL to search through your company’s data and make analytical comparisons, look for patterns in data sets, or to comb through and update your personal website’s database.
-SQL is super powerful, and if you haven’t learned it yet, then you’re in the right place because in this SQL tutorial I’m going to show you the best (and quickest) way to learn SQL.
+It is super powerful, and if you haven’t learned it yet, then you’re in the right place because in this SQL tutorial I’m going to show you the best (and quickest) way to learn SQL.

 What is SQL?